-The following are the components of the program, and are handled at our Safe Harbor facility, 601 W. Washington in Bloomington:
+The following are the components of the program, and are handled at our Safe Harbor facility, 208 N Oak in Bloomington:

-Household, Personal grooming or Baby items Referrals- This program is based upon the availability of these items.
-One must have a Photo ID and Paper referral from a caseworker from one of the following agencies: Department of Human Services, PATH, McLean County Health Department, or Social Security Administrative Office.
+Household, Personal grooming or Baby items Referrals- Hours: Mon-Thurs, 9:00 am - 12:00 pm.
+This program is based upon the availability of these items.
+One must have a Photo ID and Paper referral from a caseworker from one of the following agencies: Department of Human Services, PATH, Children Home + Aid, Family Community Resource Center, McLean County Health Department, Safe Families or Social Security Administrative Office.

-Food Pantry 1pm-4pm Monday-Thurs.
-Every thirty (30) days McLean County Residents may access The Food Pantry, you need a photo I.D. and a current piece of mail 30-60 days posted.
+Food Pantry (Monday-Thurs 1pm-4pm) - Once every calendar month McLean County Residents may access The Food Pantry, you need a photo I.D. and a current piece of mail 30-60 days posted.
 Income guidelines are set by The State of Illinois EFP (Emergency Food Program) which is based on 185% of the Federal Poverty Guideline.

-The food pantry is stocked primarily by donations of food from individuals and families, through food drives and through the USDA (United States Department of Agriculture) commodities program.
+The food pantry is stocked primarily by donations of food from individuals and families, through food drives, Mid-West Food bank and through the USDA (United States Department of Agriculture) commodities program.

 How you can help make a difference: Hold a Food drive at your local office, club, neighborhood, school, or make a contribution specifying The Food Pantry.
 We are always in need of the following items:

 Non-Perishable foods, dry pasta, boxed meals, canned meals, canned meats, cereal hot or cold, water, canned goods of all sorts.

 Furniture Assistance Referrals- RFF (Recycling Furniture for Families) once in a lifetime program to help clients or families fleeing domestic violence, have been homeless or the household income falls below the 2017 Federal Poverty Income Guidelines.